duarteocarmo/duarteocarmo.com/content/posts/32-four-years-of-python.md

 ![alt-text-2]({static}/images/python-books.png)

-Either it's contributing to open-source, going to [PyCon](https://pycon.org/) or [PyData](https://pydata.org/), or answering questions in Stack Overflow - we should strive to get continuously better in our craft.
+Whether it's contributing to open-source, going to [PyCon](https://pycon.org/) or [PyData](https://pydata.org/), or answering questions in Stack Overflow - we should strive to get continuously better in our craft.
 Recently, [Practices of the Python Pro by Dane Hillard](https://www.manning.com/books/practices-of-the-python-pro), and The [Hacker's Guide to Scaling Python by Julien Danjou](https://scaling-python.com/) have been incredibly useful in further developing my knowledge of the language.

-The more I work with Python (and other languages), the more I fall in love with our of craft.
+The more I work with Python (and other languages), the more I fall in love with our craft.
 On the surface, it's pretty easy to get a small script running, and doing something simple.

 However, as your work evolves, and you grow, things start getting complicated, convoluted, and challenging.
 And that's where these principles can make a difference.